 Triban Side Effects

-Note: This page contains side effects data for the generic drug benzocaine / trimethobenzamide.
-It is possible that some of the dosage forms included below may not apply to the brand name Triban.
+Note: This document contains side effect information about benzocaine / trimethobenzamide.
+Some dosage forms listed on this page may not apply to the brand name Triban.

 Hematologic side effects have rarely included blood dyscrasias.
 Methemoglobinemia, characterized by cyanosis, has been reported with the use of benzocaine topical.[Ref]